cahian/codeforces/README.md

-# codeforces
+# Codeforces
-Solutions to problems presented within the codeforces problemset.
+Solutions to problems in Codeforces.